awslabs/amazon-quicksight-embedding-sdk/README.md

 The `printEnabled` element can be used to enable or disable print option for dashboard embedding.
 The default value is `false`.
 And, if both undoRedo and reset options are disabled, the navbar and print option wont be shown anyways, even if printEnabled is true.

 #### UndoRedoDisabled element (optional)
 The `undoRedoDisabled` element can be used to disable undo and redo buttons for dashboard embedding.
-If no value is passed, or this option is set to `false`, the undo redo buttons will be shown, by default.
+If this option is set to `true`, the undo redo buttons will not be shown.
+The default value is `false`.

 #### ResetDisabled element (optional)
 The `resetDisabled` element can be used to disable reset button for dashboard embedding.
-If no value is passed, or this option is set to `false`, the reset button will be shown, by default.
+If this option is set to `true`, the reset button will not be shown.
+The default value is `false`.

 #### SheetTabsDisabled element (optional)
 **This is currently only supported for dashboard embedding.**